 The last form of professional development is one that I’m passionate about!
 It is one you happen to be involved in right now.
 Reading a childcare blog!

-Just like the associations, books, and websites, blogs are a form of professional development that is most likely written from the perspective of the professional themselves.
+Just like the associations, books, and websites, blogs are a form of professional development that is most likely written from the perspective of the professionals themselves.

 Much like magazines and books, you can search for topics you are interested in learning more about or read about the journeys that others have taken.
 However, unlike publications, blogs allow you to engage with the author and ask questions or offer your own insight.

 Have you ever thought about whether you need some Professional Development?
-Any of these appeal to you?
+Do any of these appeal to you?
 Leave me a comment below, I would love to hear what you think.